🎮

 Modretro Chromatic becomes much easier to judge once it is forced into the same room as Circuit Sword, D-28S, and D008.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Modretro Chromatic versus Circuit Sword is interesting because better value is the obvious angle.
-If Modretro Chromatic feels almost right but not quite, Circuit Sword is the sort of nearby detour that can completely change the shortlist.
-In practice, modretro Chromatic versus D-28S is interesting because better value is the obvious angle.
-From another angle, if Modretro Chromatic feels almost right but not quite, D-28S is the sort of nearby detour that can completely change the shortlist.
-More importantly, modretro Chromatic versus D008 is interesting because better value is the obvious angle.
+Circuit Sword sits close enough to Modretro Chromatic to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, modretro Chromatic versus D-28S is interesting because better value is the obvious angle.
+If Modretro Chromatic feels almost right but not quite, D-28S is the sort of nearby detour that can completely change the shortlist.
+In practice, modretro Chromatic versus D008 is interesting because better value is the obvious angle.
 Compared with Modretro Chromatic, D008 makes the more obvious play for readers who care about better value.

 Where The Recommendation Lands